 In colonial regimes the State was usually the main instrument for the dispossession of the peasantry and their incorporation into a capitalist exchange-economy (e.g., via such institutions as the repartimiento, the levying of head-tax to be paid in cash, as in Kenya, or the simple imposition of forced labour, as in Angola).
-During the epoch of primitive accumulation of capital, an equally primitive accumulation of labour took place: encomiendas and the drafting of forced labour, but upon extra-economic coercion and obligatory labour for a designated employer or for the State.
+During the epoch of primitive accumulation of capital, an equally primitive accumulation of labour took place: encomiendas and the drafting of forced labour to the mines in no sense relied upon market-mechanisms and wage-labour, but upon extra-economic coercion and obligatory labour for a designated employer or for the State.
 From these "booty capitalist" beginnings, labour mobility, civic freedom, and the cash nexus only became established very much later and with great difficulty, entailing conflicts between new urban bourgeoisies and the older landowning class.